How Digitalization is turbo-charging KPI setting

 Calculating and reporting KPIs is a routine practice in the energy and chemicals industry, it is key to helping decision makers act, and helping managers oversee performance.
 Digitalization can address many of the issues that have compromised KPI effectiveness in the past.
-Digitalization tools are helping increase the visibility and timeliness of KPIs, break down organizational silos and drive consistency across organizations.
+Digitalization tools are helping increase the visibility and timeliness of KPIs, break down organizational silos and drive consistency across organization

 However, this is not enough in itself.
 The challenges of poor underlying data, difficulties of setting targets and the interactions between conflicting KPIs mean that, all too often, KPIs are not effective in delivering any true improvement in performance.